wdyab/physicsnemo/FAQ.md

 ## What can I do if I dont see a PDE in PhysicsNeMo?

-PhysicsNeMo Symbolic provides a well documeted [example](https://docs.nvidia.com/deeplearning/physicsnemo/physicsnemo-sym/user_guide/foundational/1d_wave_equation.html#writing-custom-pdes-and-boundary-initial-conditions) that walks you through how to define a custom PDE.
+PhysicsNeMo Symbolic provides a well documented [example](https://docs.nvidia.com/deeplearning/physicsnemo/physicsnemo-sym/user_guide/foundational/1d_wave_equation.html#writing-custom-pdes-and-boundary-initial-conditions) that walks you through how to define a custom PDE.
 Please see the source [here](https://github.com/NVIDIA/physicsnemo-sym/tree/main/physicsnemo/sym/eq/pdes) to see the built-in PDE implementation as an additional reference for your own implementation.